Creigh Deeds: Electoral history

 To date, both of the elections Creigh Deeds has lost were to his 2005 Attorney General opponent Bob McDonnell, to whom he also lost in the 2009 Gubernatorial race.

 From 1991 through 2023, Deeds has not lost an election or primary for Virginia House or Virginia Senate.

 Redistricting in Virginia affected state elections in 2023.
 From 2001 through 2023, he represented the 25th District in the Virginia Senate.
 For the 2023 election, Deeds decided to move to the Charlottesville area and compete in the completely redrawn State Senate 11th District, which shared 60% of the electorate with his previous district.

 With the move in 2023 came a serious primary challenge from State Delegate Sally L. Hudson, whom he narrowly defeated.
 Deeds went on to easily defeat Republican Philip Hamilton in the 2023 general election.

 Political positions

 Taxes

 In January 2009, Deeds proposed up to a $10,000 tax credit for businesses that made "job-creating investments" and supported exemption of the sales tax on the purchase of solar or wind energy systems for homeowners.
 He has stated that he will not make a no-tax-increase pledge and wrote in The Washington Post that he would support a new gas tax to fund transportation.
 In 2008, Deeds voted for a bill in the State Senate which would raise the Virginia gas tax $0.06 per gallon over the next 6 years.

 Consumer advocacy

 Deeds is in favor of tougher sanctions on lenders that deal subprime mortgages.
+Additionally, he appears to be in favor of health care cost transparency, insurance reforms, and protections for consumers in the health system.